nf-core/viralrecon/docs/output.md

 * `multiqc/<CALLER>/`
   * `multiqc_report.html`: a standalone HTML file that can be viewed in your web browser.
   * `multiqc_data/`: directory containing parsed statistics from the different tools used in the pipeline.
+  * `summary_variants_metrics_mqc.csv`: file containing a selection of read alignmnet and variant calling metrics.
+The same metrics will also be added to the top of the MultiQC report.`

 </details>